Associate Professor Xiaoying Qi

 ORCID ID: 0000-0003-0704-6864

-Associate Professor Xiaoying Qi was awarded a PhD in 2012 at the Institute for Culture and Society, Western Sydney University.
-Her thesis won the 2013 Jean Martin Award of The Australian Sociological Association, given biennially to 'the best PhD thesis in social science disciplines from an Australian tertiary institution'.
-Her most recent book is Remaking Families in Contemporary China (Oxford University Press, 2021).
-An earlier book, Globalized Knowledge Flows and Chinese Social Theory (London & New York: Routledge, 2014), was awarded The Raewyn Connell Prize Special Commendation of The Australian Sociological Association ('in recognition of excellence of a first book by an author in Australian Sociology 2014-2015').
+Associate Professor Xiaoying Qi was awarded a PhD from the Institute for Culture and Society, Western Sydney University.
+Her thesis won the Jean Martin Award of The Australian Sociological Association, given biennially to 'the best PhD thesis in social science disciplines from an Australian tertiary institution'.
+Her most recent book, Private Entrepreneurs in Contemporary China, is forthcoming with Cambridge University Press.
+A previous book, Remaking Families in Contemporary China (Oxford University Press, 2021) won the Stephen Crook Memorial Prize of the Australian Sociological Association.
+An earlier book, Globalized Knowledge Flows and Chinese Social Theory (London & New York: Routledge, 2014), was awarded The Raewyn Connell Prize Special Commendation of The Australian Sociological Association.
 Qi has published articles in leading international journals, including American Journal of Cultural Sociology, British Journal of Sociology, Current Sociology, International Sociology, Journal of Sociology, Sociological Review and Sociology.
 Research innovation is evidenced in Qi's introduction of analytical concepts in sociology, including 'intellectual entrepreneurs', 'paradoxical integration', and 'veiled patriarchy'.
 Qi has extensive teaching experience and was a recipient of The National Citations for Outstanding Contributions to Student Learning.

 Single author books